saraclohisey/lab_handbook/Lab_Handbook.md

 * If something isn’t working let the responsible person (there will be a sign on the piece of equipment) know so we can get it fixed.

-* Just because other labs have bad habits doesn't mena we should.
+* Just because other labs have bad habits doesn't mean we should.

 * Make sure you have received training if you are using a piece of equipment for the first time.
 Even if you have used such a machine elsewhere.
 This is institute policy.